avishaan/codehatcher.github.io/_posts/2014-11-18-helping-dyslexics.md

 toc_sticky: true
 ---
 ### Motivation
-I rarely post about stuff I build, honestly I think it's because I've been building so much.
+I rarely post about stuff I build.
+Honestly, I think it's because I've been building so much.
 I made an exception for the below because I think it's a good use case for others.
 This was a quick weekend project that had a big difference and I hope to inspire others down that path.

 ### Update: 1-28-2015
 I'm ecstatic that there have been over 2,000 downloads!
 A few people even found me and messaged me on Facebook to tell me how much it helped them.
 I didn't realize such a quick project could make such a big difference